|

 Background

-cover, not only the urban area but vast
+only the urban area but vast rural areas is

 With advances in